k2-fsa/sherpa/docs/source/onnx/sense-voice/python-api.rst

     - Incorrect/Wrong address: `<http://a.b.c.d:6006>`_
     - Incorrect/Wrong address: `<https://a.b.c.d:6006>`_

-After starting you browser, you should see the following page:
+After starting the browser, you should see the following page:

   .. image:: ./pic/python-websocket/client-1.jpg
      :align: center